zachglick/neural-network-potential-workshop/meeting_1/README.md

 This repository contains three files:

-A compressed representation of (QM9)[https://figshare.com/collections/Quantum_chemistry_structures_and_properties_of_134_kilo_molecules/978904], a dataset of 133,885 stable organic molecules with up to nine heavy atoms (CONF).
-The file contains 133,885 lines (one per molecule) and seven columns.
+* `QM9.csv` A compressed representation of [QM9](https://figshare.com/collections/Quantum_chemistry_structures_and_properties_of_134_kilo_molecules/978904),
+a popular dataset of 133,885 stable organic molecules with up to nine heavy atoms (CONF).
+QM9 is often used to benchmark ML potentials.
+  - The file contains 133,885 lines (one per molecule) and seven columns
+  - The first column is the molecule id
+  - The next five columns are the element counts of the five elements present in QM9 (HCONF)
+  - The seventh and final column is the optimized ground state energy of the molecule calculated at the B3LYP/6-31G(2df,p) level of theory

-A python file titled analyze_energy_distribution.py for
+* `analyze_energy_distribution.py` A (mostly empty) python file for the first exercise.

-A python file titled run_linear_regression.py for
+* `run_linear_regression.py` A (mostly empty) python file for the second exercise.

+---

-### Exercises : analyze_energy_distribution.py
+### First Exercise : `analyze_energy_distribution.py`

-These exercises are intended to get you thinking about the target regression variable: the molecular ground state energy.
+This exercise is intended to get you thinking about the target regression variable: the molecular ground state energy.

-Plot a histogram of the QM9 energy distribution. and print out some values associated with this distribution: minimum, maximum, range, average, and standard deviation, etc.
+Plot a histogram of the QM9 energy distribution and print out some values associated with this distribution: minimum, maximum, range, average, and standard deviation, etc.
 What unit are the energies in?
 Are all energies the same sign?
 Why or why not?

-The average carbon-carbon bond dissocation energy is between 80 and 160 kcal / mol.
+The average covalent bond is on the order of 100 kcal / mol.
-Convert this energy range to the same units as the QM9 energies.
+Convert this energy to the same units as the QM9 energies.
-For a PES regression model to accurately model bond-breaking, it must have an error much less than the average bond dissociation energy.
+For a ML model to accurately capture bond-breaking, it must have an error much less than the average bond dissociation energy.
 Does that seem feasible?
-What is an 80 kcal / mol error as a fraction of the distribution standard deviation
+What is an 100 kcal / mol error as a fraction of the standard deviation of energies?

+---

-### Exercises : run_linear_regression.py
+### Second Exercise : `run_linear_regression.py`

-Use the scikit-learn library to fit and assess the performance of a simple linear regression model.
+This exercise uses the scikit-learn library to assess the performance of a simple linear regression model.

-Print out the numpy arrays X and y.
-Print out their shapes.
-Ensure that you understand the meanings of the values and the dimensions.
+Print out and examine the numpy arrays $X$ and $y$.
+Ensure that you understand the meaning of the values.
+Print out the shapes of both arrays and make sure you understand the meaning of each dimension.
+How many parameters does linear regression require for this data?

-Read the scikit-learn documentation for (LinearRegression)[https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html].
+Read the scikit-learn documentation for [LinearRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html).
-Use the (already instantiated) LinearRegression object to fit the molecular atom counts to the energies.
+Use the (already instantiated) LinearRegression object to fit the molecular atom counts ($X$) to the energies ($y$).
-Next, evaluate the LinearRegression model on the same data to get \hat{y}.
+Next, evaluate the LinearRegression model on the same data to get $\hat{y}$.
 What's the mean absolute error (MAE) of these predictions?
-What about the root mean squared error?
+What about the root mean squared error (RMSE)?

-Make a scatter plot of y by yhat.
-This is a correlation plot.
+How do these numbers compare to the strength of a covalent bond?
+What about a strong intermolecular bond, such as a hydrogen bond?

+Print out the value of the linear regression parameters (both the weights and the bias).
+What are the units of these parameters?
+Intuitively, what do they mean?
+How do they relate to atomic number?
+Do you think your scatterplot would overestimate or underestimate the energy of isolated atoms?

-Make a scatter plot of y by yhat - y.
+Make a scatter plot of $y$ by $\hat{y}$ and also of $y$ by $\hat{y} - y$.

-Repeat the fitting without the intercept.
+Repeat this exercise without an intercept.
 Do the results change?
 Is that expected?